All Episodes

 Try this.

-Jimmy Carter in Playboy Magazine, November 1976, quote, I've looked on a lot of women with lust.
+Jimmy Carter in Playboy magazine, November 1976, quote, I've looked on a lot of women with lust.

 I have committed adultery in my heart many times.

-Jimmy Carter in November 1976, January 30th of this year, at age 83, Jimmy Carter.
+At Jimmy Carter in November 1976, January 30th of this year, at age 83, Jimmy Carter, Obama's campaign has been extraordinary and titillating for me and my family.

-Jimmy Carter, weighing in.
+Jimmy Carter weighing in.

-And they're supporting Obama, but they didn't want him to endorse Obama publicly.
+He's supporting Obama, but they didn't want him to endorse Obama publicly.

-So what that ain't gonna happen.
+So that ain't going to happen.

-Obama has called Clinton a divisive figure on the Republican side, the big news all day today.
+Obama has called Clinton a divisive figure.

-I mean, I got a bunch of emails from people say, Rush, you can't repeat this.
+On the Republican side, the big news all day today, I mean, I got a bunch of emails from people.

 It's between us.

-He's not gonna buy it.
+He's not going to buy it.

 And the signal there was, well, I guess Romney's throwing in a towel.